ESinclair81/Super-Disco-Scheduler/README.md

 Users can click on the appropriate text box to log as many events for the allotted time as are necessary.
 To save an event, users click the "SAVE" button delineated with a disk icon.

+¡[Super Disco Scheduler Screenshot #1] (.Assets/Images/super-disco-scheduler-1.png)

 Events shall remain saved until edited or the cache/DOM is cleared.

-¡[Super Disco Scheduler Screenshot #1] (.Assets/Images/Screenshot- DeCode- JavaScript Quiz.png)
+¡[Super Disco Scheduler Screenshot #2] (.Assets/Images/super-disco-scheduler-1.png)